DaneSirois/npm-redux-interfaces/README.md

   }
 };
 ```
-- Give note to the naming convention; Actions **must** be named in all caps.
-This is distinguish them apart from your reducers.
-Failure to do so will inevitably result in naming conflicts.
-- The keys of the "**actions**" and "**reducers**" objects are what get exposed for use when interacting with the interface.

-If you followed all of the steps correctly, you should now how have a directory which mimics the following:
+If you followed all of the steps correctly, you should now how have a directory that mimics the following:

 ![Chatroom_interface](http://imgur.com/tIz8HNe.png)

-**Thats it!**
+**That's it!**

 ***
 ## API: